 The graphic designer is confronted with three classes of material, as Paul Rand declares: the given, the formal and the psychological.
-The given can be the products, the copy, the logos, the digital technology, the production process; the formal is the space, the colours, the repetitions, the values, the shapes; the psychological is the perceptions of the target audience along with the graphic designer’s own emotional desires.
+The given can be the products, the copy, the logos, the digital technology, and the production process; the formal is the space, the colours, the repetitions, the values, and the shapes; the psychological is the perceptions of the target audience along with the graphic designer’s own emotional desires.

-“Briefing comes from the American Military language meaning a deployment discussion with a short description of the situation and an explanation of the goals and details of the strategy.
+“Briefing comes from the American Military language meaning a deployment discussion with a brief description of the situation and an explanation of the goals and details of the strategy.
 Introduced in advertisements by Ross Reeves, an American advertising executive and the copywriter David Ogilvy.”

 Thank you for the info, Olu Eletu!

-It is difficult to state how important a brief is to the designer process.
+It is difficult to state how important a brief is to the design process.
 Someone already said, “No brief, no project!”.
 We will teach you how to write a graphic design brief outlining the client’s perspective with a focus on the results and outcomes of the project.

 Effective Design Brief Objectives